MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 Before you finalize the migration, you can validate the migration by testing it in the following two ways.
 The validation ensures that you’ve assigned the app to the right users or groups before completing the migration process.

-* **Test by app**: Select an app and verify the list of all users who will get access to it.
+* **Test by app**: Select an app and verify the list of all users who get access to the app.
 Verify all three types of assignments for each app, one app at a time.

    :::image type="content" source="media/acm-test-app.png" alt-text="Screenshot showing validation step in which admin can check the policies assigned to each user.":::

-* **Test by user**: Select one user at a time and verify the list of apps that the user will get access to.
+* **Test by user**: Select one user at a time and verify the list of apps that the user gets access to the app.
-If the selected user is not permitted to use any apps, admin center displays, **This user can’t access any apps**.
+If the selected user isn't permitted to use any apps, admin center displays, **This user can’t access any apps**.

    :::image type="content" source="media/acm-test-user.png" alt-text="Screenshot showing validation step in which admin can check the app access of each user.":::